 - How many sales the theme has

 - Software version (more helpful for non-WordPress templates)

 Having sorted and filtered your list depending on your requirements, you should then be working with a much more manageable number of themes.

 Of course, if you really don’t have time for all of that (or if you’ve already tried and, for whatever reason, got nowhere), you can always jump to ThemeForest’s current best-sellers page, or check out some of the top authors’ portfolios by finding the top-selling themes and clicking on the author names that appear in the righthand sidebar.

 Before Buying: How to Choose a Theme

-The live preview will also give you the opportunity to test some of the theme’s customization settings, such as changing the color scheme or trying different layouts and backgrounds.
-It’s worth testing these customizations extensively, as this will give you a better idea of how it will look when it’s kitted out with your own branding.
+The live preview will also give you the opportunity to test some of a theme’s customization settings, such as changing the color scheme or trying different layouts and backgrounds.
+It’s worth testing these customizations extensively, as this will give you a better idea of how a theme will look when it’s kitted out with your branding.